How to Prevent Alzheimers

 What was interesting is that in analyzing the research, E4 is found to be rare in people of agricultural background.
 It further suggested that consumption of a high carbohydrate diet may have selected against E4 carriers.

-Further there is evidence that in some cases it is possible for the body to effect DNA repairs.
+Further there is evidence that in some cases it is possible for the body to repair its DNA.
+Much like a computer rebooting, our DNA can fix the wrong programming.

 Put it all together and one conclusion is that high carbohydrate diets may be one of the causes of AD through two mechanisms.